AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/event-reference.md

 After the Analytics identity request event is received, the Analytics extension completes one of the following tasks:

 * Checks the persistence for the saved AID and VID.
-* If the event received is `nil`, creates a sync network request to the Analytics server to retrieve the AID.
-* Dispatches an Analytics Identity Response Event with the AID and VID value.
+* If AID and VID are set, dispatches an Analytics Identity Response Event with the AID and VID value.

 #### Data payload definition